 A similar pattern occurred in the United States and Canada.
-McNeil describes how in nineteenth century US Judge Marshall developed the theory of limited sovereignty of the so-called 'First Nations', according to which sovereignty was exclusive to the Federal State.
+McNeil1 describes how in nineteenth century US Judge Marshall developed the theory of limited sovereignty of the so-called 'First Nations', according to which sovereignty was exclusive to the Federal State.
 Therefore, indigenous peoples were called 'Dependent domestic nations'.
 The British Crown "acquired title to indigenous lands (...)
-But the indigenous nations nevertheless retained a right of occupation".
-The lack of definition of indigenous landownership contributed to a 1955 judicial ruling establishing that theirs was not a right of property, but amounted to a right of occupation that could be terminated by decision of the crown without the right to compensation.
-In Canada, indigenous peoples were denied the right to self-determination, so that "their aboriginal rights could be extinguished unilaterally by validly enacted legislation or covenants".
-With regard to the title, the case-law did not clearly define it either.
+But the indigenous nations nevertheless retained a right of occupation".2 The lack of definition of indigenous landownership contributed to a 1955 judicial ruling establishing that theirs was not a right of property, but amounted to a right of occupation that could be terminated by decision of the crown without the right to compensation3.
+In Canada, indigenous peoples were denied the right to self-determination, so that "their aboriginal rights could be extinguished unilaterally by validly enacted legislation or covenants".4 With regard to the title, the case-law did not clearly define it either.
 For the courts, theirs was not a property right but a "personal or usufructuary" right, an inalienable "sui generis interest" that may be administered by the crown.
 In Calder v.
 Attorney General of British Columbia, Justice Hall stated:

 This is not a claim in fee but is in the nature of an equitable title or interest, (...) a usufructuary right and a right to occupy the lands and to enjoy the fruits of the soil, the forest and of the rivers and streams which does not in any way deny the Crown's Paramount title as it is recognized by the law of nations.
 Not does the Nishga claim challenge the federal Crown's right to extinguish that title.
-Their position is that they possess a right of occupation against the world except the Crown and that the Crown has not to date lawfully extinguished that right.
+Their position is that they possess a right of occupation against the world except the Crown and that the Crown has not to date lawfully extinguished that right.5

-In the early 1990s, Indigenous people in northern and western Canada claimed to the government the lands they had never ceded in treaties.
-In response, the government used the notion of 'comprehensive claims' as an opportunity to nous Peoples, Multinational Corporations, and the State. ed.
+In the early 1990s, Indigenous people in northern and western Canada claimed to the government the lands they had never ceded in treaties.6 In response, the government used the notion of 'comprehensive claims' as an opportunity to nous Peoples, Multinational Corporations, and the State. ed.
 Suzana Sawyer and Edmund Terence Gomez (New York: Palgrave Macmillan, UNRISD, 2012), 45-74.

-Ibid.
+3 Ibid.

-- Morse, "Land Rights Now", 65, 195-6. - Chartrand, "Land Claims and Self-Determination", 11.
+- 5 Morse, "Land Rights Now", 65, 195-6. - 6 Chartrand, "Land Claims and Self-Determination", 11.

-&lt;sup>1 McNeil, "Las primeras naciones, soberanía y derechos sobre la Tierra", 53.
+1 McNeil, "Las primeras naciones, soberanía y derechos sobre la Tierra", 53.

-&lt;sup>2 McNeil, "Las primeras naciones, soberanía y derechos sobre la Tierra", 53, 38.
+2 McNeil, "Las primeras naciones, soberanía y derechos sobre la Tierra", 53, 38.

-&lt;sup>4 McNeil, "Las primeras naciones, soberanía y derechos sobre la Tierra", 53, 37.
+4 McNeil, "Las primeras naciones, soberanía y derechos sobre la Tierra", 53, 37.

-resolve these claims so that the rest of the northern territory could be opened up for oil and mining investments.

-Comparison may be useful to understand what happened in the Andes where the scenario has not been extremely different.
-Colonial legal doctrines, such as the dominium eminens, were aimed at legally justifying plunder.
-Roldán argues that the traditional legal thought and political opinion of the South American States have been oriented almost unanimously to consider and catalog the lands occupied since time immemorial by these (indigenous) populations as fiscal or vacant assets or goods that would lack another owner other than the State through the half-enigmatic figure of property called 'eminent domain' by law professors.
+resolve these claims so that the rest of the northern territory could be opened up for oil and mining investments.1 the traditional legal thought and political opinion of the South American States have been oriented almost unanimously to consider and catalog the lands occupied since time immemorial by these (indigenous) populations as fiscal or vacant assets or goods that would lack another owner other than the State through the half-enigmatic figure of property called 'eminent domain' by law professors.